- What Should I Do Immediately After Being in a Car Accident?

 - Dealing With the Other Driver’s Insurance Company?

 - What is UM/UIM Insurance?

 Seek medical attention (you will have insurance coverage for the costs of this care).
-Tell your physicians surgeon exactly but briefly how the injury occurred and describe ALL of your symptoms and complaints.
+Tell your physicians exactly but briefly how the injury occurred and describe ALL of your symptoms and complaints.
 Be sure to also report memory problems, confusion or disorientation, as these can be signs of a subtle and/or serious head injury.